• Skip to primary navigation

 Reunited with his comrades, an American now sits with two Russians, two South Africans, and a handful of Nepalese as they all enjoy the warmth of the dying fire.

-By nine thirty the temperature inside has dropped well below freezing and they collectively decide the hour to retire to their sleeping bags has arrived.
+By nine-thirty, the temperature inside had dropped well below freezing, and they collectively decided that the hour to retire to their sleeping bags had arrived.

 • Start: Namche Bazaar (11,286 ft / 3,440 m)